arangodb/arangodb/Documentation/DocuBlocks/Rest/Pregel/1_struct.md

 - `"storing"`: The algorithm finished, but the results are still being written back into the collections.
 Only occurs if the `store` parameter is set to `true`.
 - `"done"`: The execution is done.
 This means that storing is also done.
-  This event is announced in the server log (requires at least `info` log level for the `pregel` log topic).
+  This event is announced in the server log (requires at least the `info` log level for the `pregel` log topic).
 - `"canceled"`: The execution was permanently canceled, either by the user or by an error.
 - `"in error"`: The execution is in an error state.
 This can be caused by